-Discipline Procedures for Serious Offenses:
+Discipline Procedures for major incidents on the school bus:

 Bus reports relating to conduct for which students are typically suspended from school may result in a bus suspension for more than five (5) days.
-In addition to the suspension of bus riding privileges, the building principal or designee may impose additional discipline consequences in accordance with the Student Handbook.
+In addition to the suspension of bus riding privileges, the building principal or de may impose additional discipline consequences in accordance with the Student Handbook.
 When necessary, the building principal or designee shall follow the procedures for out-of-school suspensions.